COcoder555/Portfolio-Web-Page/Readme.md

 * I created three links which I displayed on the right side of the nav bar.
 The three links I created were the "About Me" section, the "Work" section, and the "Contact Info" section.
 * Using CSS I added a background color of green.
 * I  added "groove" styling to the border and changed the font-famiy to "Impact."
-* I made it so the links correspond to thier rerspective sections.
+* I made it so the links correspond to their respective sections.

 ### The construction of the image "ME" section
-* To begin I created a class called "ME."
+* I created a class called "ME."
 I created a box and imported an image of myself.
 * I used CSS to give the border "groove" styling and changed the background color to purple.

 ### The construction of the "About Me" section